howtographql/howtographql/meta/writing-guidelines.md

 HTG contains detailled step-by-step tutorials where readers start from scratch and work towards the expected outcome.

-### Write short paragraphs

-Your tutorial should be structured in an easily consumable way.
-Paragraphs should be kept short and contain between one and three sentences.

-### Prefer bullet lists

-When you need to explain two or more related concepts, prefer to write them in a bullet list rather than in consecutive full sentences.
-This improves readability and _scannability_ of the whole tutorial.

 ### Use You/Your/You'll & Command the reader

 In many tutorials, authors express instructions by using 1st person plural pronouns like "We", "Us" or "Our".
 For example: "We will define the GraphQL query next" or "Let's define the GraphQL query next".
 In the tutorial tracks, you should take a more direct approach where you command and instruct the reader to accomplish a certain task: "You will define the GraphQL query next".

-### Avoid passive voice

-Try to be clear _who_ or _what_ is performing a certain action.
-For example, write "The `QueryRenderer` composes the query at the root of the Relay container tree" instead of "The query is composed at the root of the Relay tree".

 ### Use screenshots